eostermueller/heapSpank/docs/index.md

 **Forum**: [heapSpank@googlegroups.com](mailto:heapSpank@googlegroups.com)

 heapSpank detects Java memory leaks in minutes!
 Just download the jar and point to the process id (pid) of a running JVM that you want to monitor for leaks.
-It is easy!
+No heapdump required -- it is easy!
 Like this:

     java -jar heapSpank-0.8.jar 8173